Bubben1206/BoostSSH/README.md

 # BoostSSH
-Peer-To-Peer communication via SSH protocol, encrypted using 4096-bit RSA-keypair and AES128.
+Peer-To-Peer communication, encrypted using 4096-bit RSA-keypair and AES128.

 ## Requirements